-The Bankruptcy Abuse Prevention and Consumer Protection Act in 2005 have made the process for filing bankruptcy for consumers more difficult.
-Consumers must pass the “means test” to show that a debtor’s debt to income ratio qualifies for Chapter 7 bankruptcy, Chapter 13 bankruptcy or not at all.
-Also, consideration of recent or prior bankruptcy filings or discharges can affect your ability to qualify for a Chapter 7 bankruptcy.
+To qualify for a Chapter 7 bankruptcy, a consumer needs to pass what is called a “means test,” as defined by the Bankruptcy Abuse Prevention and Consumer Protection Act in 2005.
+This test is meant to show that a debtor’s debt to income ratio qualifies for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
+Consideration of any recent or prior bankruptcy filings or discharges will impact your ability to qualify for a Chapter 7 bankruptcy.

-- No minimum amount of debt required to file; no maximum limit on the amount of debt that can be discharged.
+- No minimum or maximum limit on debt amount that can be discharged.

-- Unpaid balances due after assets are distributed are discharged.
+- Any unpaid balances after all assets are distributed are liquidated.

 BANKRUPTCY – CHAPTER 13

-- You keep your real estate and personal property.
+- Keep your real estate and personal assets.

-- You have protection against creditor collection efforts, lawsuits and garnishments.
+- Debtor is protected against creditor collection efforts as well as lawsuits and garnishments.

-- Your repayment plan last for years – 36 to 60 months.
+- Your repayment plan can last for years, up to 60 months.

 - The legal fees are higher under a Chapter 13 bankruptcy filing.